JoanMaquinano/instacart-medallion-data-pipeline/README.md

 ### 2. Upload Source Files

-Upload the Instacart dataset into Databricks FileStore or cloud storage.
+Upload the Instacart dataset to Databricks FileStore or cloud storage.

 Required files: